CAST-genomics/cast-workflows/tr-gwas/README.md

 * `--phenotype <STR>`: name of targeted phenotype, seperated by comma.
 Default: None, run all
 * `--cohort <STR>`: name of targeted cohort, seperated by comma.
 Options: AFR, EUR, NOT_AFR, ALL .
 Default: None, run all

+Warning: This script manually filters PC6 for EUR and NOT_AFR cohorts

+## Samples preprocessed in cast-workflows/gwas/aou/sample_preprocessing

 ## Output files